-1.6.2 Defect and Error Management
+1.6.2.
+Defect and Error Management

 SDP3B FlashDisks contain a sophisticated defect and error management system.
 This system is analogous to the systems found in magnetic disk drives and in many cases offers enhancements.
-For instance, disk drives do not typically perform a read after write to confirm the data is written correctly because of the performance penalty that would be incurred.
-SDP3B FlashDisks do a read after write under margin conditions to verify that the data is written correctly.
 If necessary, SDP3B FlashDisks will replace the entire sector with a spare sector.
 This is completely transparent to the host and does not consume any user data space.